-Other, please specify (World Without Waste program)
+Other, please specify World Without Waste program

-The development of the Company's new World Without Waste plan (to help collect or recycle a bottle or can for each one it sells by 2030) is a key accomplishment under the Chief Executive Officer's leadership responsibilities.
+The development of the Company's World Without Waste plan (to help collect or recycle a bottle or can for each one it sells by 2030) is a key accomplishment under the Chief Executive Officer's leadership responsibilities.
 (Proxy, p.
-50) Furthermore, the Company's Directors have indicated they will continue to develop more rigor around setting and assessing non-financial goals.
-(Proxy, p.
-46)
+50)